doc4d/4d-web-studio/docs/web-form-editor/rendering.md

 At runtime, Webforms are generated and interpreted by a built-in renderer engine.
 No additional Javascript or React code is required.

-Each Webform has its own URL on the web server, and the rendering engine communicates with the 4D Web Server using REST Requests.
+Each Webform has its own URL on the [web server](https://developer.4d.com/docs/en/WebServer/webServer.html), and the rendering engine communicates with the web server using REST Requests.

 ## Configuration

-To enable WebForm rendering, the following options must be set:
+To enable Webform rendering, the following options must be set:

 * The **Settings** > **Expose as REST server** option must be activated
 * The web server of the 4D project must be running